Shubham189/ChunML.github.io/_posts/2016-12-11-Sequence-To-Sequence.md

 ![five_sentences](/images/projects/sequence-to-sequence/five_sentences.png)

 Here I prepared three sentences and let's imagine that they will be the input sequences to our network.
 As you could see, three sentences are not equal in length.
 To make them all equal in length, let's take the length of the longest sentence as the common length, and we only need to add one same word some times to the end of the other two, until they have the same length as the longest one.
 The added word must not resemble any words in the sentences, since it will cause their meaning to change.
-I will use the word "ZERO", and here's the result I received:
+I will use the word **ZERO**, and here's the result I received:

 ![ZERO_added](/images/projects/sequence-to-sequence/ZERO_added.png)